ykerblat/Data-Structures-v2/Week 07b/README.md

 **Part B -  Process blog - adding further data to DynamoDB**

 On DynamoDB, it's important to remember that (1) we can only query through the primary key (in most of the cases), and that partition key need to be unique.
-For shaping the query method - important to refer to this [query page](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) to articulate the
+For shaping the query method - important to refer to this [query page](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) to articulate as precisely as possible the scope and focus of the query itself.

+Before starting with this query process, I updated the table in for my process blog and decided to simplify some of its featured, in addition to supplementing the table with 6 additional rows of consistent/commensurable data points (so that we have a total of 9 images).
+I also modified the primary key (pK) to 'session-####' and the sort key (sk) to 'dtt'.

+Here is my query, shown in the console: